2025–26 Al-Shabab FC season

 The 2025–26 season is Al-Shabab's 49th non-consecutive season in the top flight of Saudi football and 79th year in existence as a football club.
-In addition to the Pro League, the club will also participate in the King Cup and the Gulf Club Champions League.
+In addition to the Pro League, the club also participated in the King's Cup and the Gulf Club Champions League.

 The season covers the period from 1 July 2025 to 30 June 2026.